 We spoke extensively with stakeholders and the manufacturer both before and during the trial period.

-We tested different arrangements of the Armadillos (in-line and angled) at the two sites so that driver and cyclist behaviour could be observed.
+We tested different arrangements of the armadillos (in-line and angled) at the 2 sites so that driver and cyclist behaviour could be observed.
 We also consulted users, in particular the local cycle forum, to agree the best layout.
 We trialled different arrangements to mark the start of the light segregation.

 What we learned